228Labs/freeplay-google-demo/freeplay.md

-# Agent Observability with Freeplay
+# Agent Observability & Evaluation with Freeplay

-[Freeplay](https://freeplay.ai/) is an end-to-end platform for building and optimizing AI agents.
-Manage prompts, run experiments & evals, monitor production, and review data—all in one enterprise-ready platform.
+[Freeplay](https://freeplay.ai/) provides an end-to-end workflow and tools for building and optimizing AI agents, and it plugs in cleanly to the Google ADK.
+With Freeplay your whole team can easily collaborate to iterate on agent instructions (prompts), experiment with different models and agent changes, run evals offline and online, monitor production, and review data by hand.

 Freeplay and Google ADK complement one another.
 The Google ADK gives you a powerful and expressive agent orchestration framework while Freeplay plugs in for observability, prompt management, evaluation and testing.
+Once you integrate with Freeplay, you can update prompts and evals from the Freeplay UI or from code, so that anyone on your team can contribute.

-Below is a guide for getting started with Freeplay and ADK.
+Below is a guide for getting started with Freeplay and the ADK.
 You can also find a full sample agent repo [here](https://github.com/228Labs/freeplay-google-demo).

-## Basic Set up
+## Basic Setup
 **Create a Freeplay Account**

 Sign up for a free [Freeplay account](https://freeplay.ai/signup).